-There are two types of rules in VMware Monitoring in Foglight Evolve Cloud: simple rules and multiple-severity rules.
+There are two types of rules in Foglight for VMware: simple rules and multiple-severity rules.
 A simple rule has a single condition, and can be in one of three states: Fire, Undefined, or Normal.
 A multiple-severity rule can have up to five severity levels: Undefined, Fatal, Critical, Warning, and Normal.